-Any student interested in studying, interning or doing service learning abroad independently (that is, not on a non-faculty led program) should complete & submit the three forms on the IP page on the "Community" tab of
+Any student interested in studying, interning or doing service learning abroad independently (that is, not on a SIP) should complete & submit the three forms on the IP page on the "Community" tab of

 "Major and Minor Requirements."

-2. To apply an International Programs scholarship and/or HOPE (if taking at least 6 hours), students pay Berry summer tuition.
-They register for STA 305 during spring pre-registration for summer session.
+2. To apply an International Programs scholarship and/or HOPE (if taking at least 6 hours), students enroll through Berry and pay the Berry summer tuition amount.
+They register for STA 305 during spring pre-registration for summer session (see How to Register).
 Students will pay Berry tuition, program housing and meals, and any difference if the program's tuition exceeds Berry's.
 Be sure you know the cost of tuition before applying for an IP scholarship so you know whether it is more economical for you to study as a transient or a Berry student.
 (Studying through Berry even with the scholarship could still be more expensive than studying directly on the program as a transient student.)
-Students may only participate in approved programs when enrolled through Berry for summer.
+Students may only participate in approved programs (those found on our website) when enrolled through Berry for summer.

 If studying through Berry rather than as a transient, the following documents must be submitted to International Programs by March 15: